Loweel/zabov-old/README.md

 - proto is the protocol.
 Choices are "udp", "tcp", "tcp/udp"
 - ipaddr is the port to listen to.
 Maybe empty, (which will result in listening to 0.0.0.0) to avoid issues with docker.
 - upstream: upstream DNS where to forward the DNS query.
 Comma separated list of IP:PORT
-- cachettl: amount of time the cache is kept
+- cachettl: amount of time the cache is kept (in hours)
 - singlefilters: comma separated list of download URLs, for blacklists following the "singlefilter" schema.
 - doublefilters: comma separated list of download URLs, for blacklists following the "doublefilter" schema.
 - blackholeip: IP address to return when the IP is banned.
 This is because you may want to avoid MX issues, mail loops on localhost, or you have a web server running on localhost